viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 This Verilog module controls when the data from the slave AXI-Stream interface (connected to the XADC Wizard) starts to be sent to the master AXI-Stream interface (connected to the AXI DMA).
 This happens when the input signal `start` is asserted.
 The module also controls how many data transfers are made (the input signal `count` defines this) and asserts the TLAST signal of the m_axis interface on the last transfer.

 We will control the input signals `start` and `count` from the PS (will connect them to the GPIO).
-First, we set the `count`, then call `XAxiDma_SimpleTransfer()`, and lastly, assert the `start` signal so the data starts to flow into the AXI DMA IP and thus into the RAM.
+First, we set the `count`, then call `XAxiDma_SimpleTransfer()`, and lastly, assert the `start` signal so the data starts to flow into the AXI DMA and thus into the RAM.
 This will ensure our complete control of how many data samples are transferred from the XADC into the RAM.